MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q13.
 Can Microsoft personnel access a person's MyAnalytics data?

 The same rules apply as with Microsoft Office 365 commercial online services, Microsoft personnel do not have access to customer data in MyAnalytics.
-To learn more, see [](https://www.microsoft.com/trust-center/privacy/data-access).
+To learn more, see [Who can access your data](https://www.microsoft.com/trust-center/privacy/data-access).

 #### Q14.
 Does the system enable administrators the ability to log or audit data activity, such as accessing, modifying, or deleting data?